-Ashley Fraser is a Vancouver-born multimedia journalist.
+Ashley Fraser is a multimedia journalist.
+She is currently a Producer for CBC Radio and CBC News.

-Ashley finished her post-secondary career as the chief podcast editor at the Ryerson Review of Journalism while completing her master of journalism degree at Ryerson University.
+Ashley finished her post-secondary career as the chief podcast editor at the [ ] Review of Journalism (formerly known as Ryerson Review of Journalism) while completing her master of journalism degree at Toronto Metropolitan University (formerly known as Ryerson University).
 She interned at CBC's Day 6 and at the CBC News London bureau in the UK.
 There, she covered Brexit and photographed Greta Thunberg as she set sail across the Atlantic ocean.

 Connect with her @ashleymfraser